Ambesa Bank

-Lion International Bank (Amharic: አንበሳ ኢንተርናሽናል ባንክ; LIB) is a private commercial bank in Ethiopia established in 2006 by group of 3,739 shareholders with Proclamation No 84/94 of Ethiopian Commercial Code.
+Anbesa Bank (Formerly Lion International Bank Amharic: አንበሳ ባንክ) is an Ethiopian commercial bank.
+It was established in 2006.

 History

-Lion International Bank was established on 2 October 2006 with Proclamation No 84/94 of Ethiopian Commercial Code by group of 3,739 shareholders.
-On 6 January 2007, the bank began its operation.
-The number of shareholders has increased over 12,855, with paid-up capital of exceeding 3.05 billion birr and total assets of 41.8 billion birr as of October 2024.
+Lion International Bank was established on 2 October 2006 by a group of 3,739 shareholders.
+On 6 January 2007, the bank began operations.
+The number of shareholders since increased to 12,855, with paid-up capital exceeding 3.05 billion birr and total assets of 41.8 billion birr as of October 2024.

 Daniel Tekeste has been the president of the bank since 2022.

+The bank renamed itself as Anbesa Bank in 2026.